 Jennifer Baker is a poet, editor, and Professor of literature and creative writing living and working in Ottawa, Canada.
 She is the author of three chapbooks, including Abject Lessons (above/ground press, 2014), Groundling (Trainwreck Press, 2021, reissued by above/ground press, 2023), and Memento Mishka (Apt.
 9 Press, 2023).
 Her experimental ecopoetry can be found in Canadian and international publications including Canthius, Arc Poetry Magazine, Dusie and the Delisted Project.

-A play/poem by Liz Huntly/Jensch
+Liz Huntly/Jensch

 Liz Huntly/Jensch lives in rural Ontario on the traditional lands of the Anishinaabe and Haudenosaunee, where she farms, writes, and runs the artisan bakery Grains & Goods with her husband and three feral boys.
 Her poems are published in Room, Grain, Riddle Fence, Arc and elsewhere.
 She is the 2025 Steven Heighton Fellow at the Al Purdy A-Frame and Queen’s University.